-Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.
+Welcome to Part Four of our WordPress Website Traffic Blueprint article series, where we explain how to drive traffic automatically to your site using WordPress.

 So far, we have covered the following in this series:

-In Part One of this article series, we describe the traffic automation process, and explain why using an expertly configured WordPress website or blog is the key to automating traffic to your website …
+In Part 1, we describe the traffic automation process, and explain why using an expertly configured WordPress website or blog is the key to automating traffic to your site …

-(With an expertly configured WordPress blog, all you have to do to bring traffic is add fresh content consistently!)
+(With an expertly configured WordPress blog, all you have to do to begin attracting traffic is add great content consistently!)

-In Part Two, we focus on the setup phase of the automation process.
-We explain the best way to get started if you don’t have a web presence yet, how to set everything up if you already have a site, and what to do if your site has been built using WordPress.
+In Part Two, we discuss the setup phase.
+We help you understand the best way to get started if you don’t have a web presence yet, how to set things up if you already have a site, and what to do if your site has been built using WordPress.

-In this step, we configure all the settings that affect your website’s traffic-getting ability …
+Here, we configure hosting settings, WordPress settings, and external settings that affect your site’s traffic-getting ability …

-(In Part Three you will configure all the settings (hosting, internal and external) that can affect your site’s ability to generate traffic automatically)
+(In Part Three you will configure all the settings (hosting, internal and external) that can affect your site’s traffic-getting ability)

-In Part 4, we will discuss ways to automate the traffic system using plugins.
+In this step, we discuss ways to automate traffic to your website using plugins.

-Depending on who you listen to, you could find yourself trying to spend 1-2 hours or more every day posting content on social media.
+Depending on which marketing expert you talk to, you could end up trying to spend 1-2 hours or more every day posting content on social media in addition to managing your business, your content and your web presence.

-Many small business owners lack the time, human resources and financial means to engage in the kind of content marketing that many online marketing experts prescribe.
-If you are spending hours checking Facebook, LinkedIn, and Twitter in addition to writing content for your website or blog, how will you get anything else in your business done?
+Many small businesses simply lack the time, human resources and budget to employ the services of a full-time marketing and content creation department and engage in the kind of content marketing that many marketing experts are prescribing.
+If you are spending hours checking Facebook, Twitter, and LinkedIn in addition to writing articles for your blog or website, how can anything in your business get done?

-(Small business owners spend most of their time keeping their businesses up and running.
-Image source: NFIB)
+(Small business owners spend most of their working hours simply keeping their businesses up and running.
+Image source: National Federation Of Independent Businesses)

-Many businesses spend most of their time trying to keep their businesses up and running.
+Many business owners spend most of their time keeping their businesses up and running.
 On top of this, there’s also sales and marketing.
-After all, businesses need to remain competitive and make sales in order to survive.
+After all, businesses need to stay competitive and make sales in order to survive.

-- Almost half of all small businesses surveyed spent around 6 hours per week on social media (the other half of businesses surveyed using social media spent even more time – between 6 and 21+ hours per week).
-This was a 66% increase from the previous year, so if the same survey was done today, the figures would most likely be significantly higher.
+- Almost half of all small businesses surveyed spent at least 6 hours each week on social media (most of the other businesses surveyed using social media spent even more time – between 6 and 21+ hours per week).
+This was a 66% increase from the previous year, so if the same research was done today, the numbers would probably be significantly higher.

 - More than half of all small businesses surveyed spent 1-3 hours or more to create a blog post.

-As small businesses spend increasingly larger amounts of time on online marketing as a matter of business survival and competition, this puts more and more pressure on businesses to prioritize their time on other vital areas …
+As businesses spend increasingly larger amounts of time on online marketing as a matter of business survival and competition, this puts more and more of a squeeze on businesses to prioritize their time on other vital areas …

-(Businesses with limited resources, marketing budget, and time and many different areas to focus on require careful planning of their marketing strategy.)
+(Businesses with limited marketing budgets, time, and resources and many different business areas to focus on have to plan their marketing strategy very carefully.)

-Another thing to keep in mind is that, in addition to spending time social websites, you are investing all of your efforts into virtual real estate that you don’t control.
-You don’t own Twitter, Facebook, or Pinterest.
-These companies can and will make decisions that can dramatically impact your business without requiring your input.
-Why invest so much effort and time building content on rented real estate?
-With a self-hosted WordPress website, you can control your own virtual real estate and distribute your content automatically to other websites.
+One other thing to keep in mind is that, in addition to spending time promoting and marketing your business on various social sites, all of your efforts are going into virtual real estate that you have no control over.
+You don’t own Facebook, Twitter, or StumbleUpon.
+These sites can make decisions that can significantly affect your business without prior warning.
+Why invest so much effort and time building a business on someone else’s asset?
+With WordPress (self-hosted), you can have complete control of your own real estate and distribute your content automatically to other sites.

-Investing in business automation to leverage time and increase productivity is nothing new.
-Businesses have been doing it since the dawn of the Industrial Age.
-In the Digital Age, however, the increased availability of so many new marketing channels creates a number of dilemmas for small business owners, especially for those with limited budget, resources, and time.
+Automating systems and process to save time is not new.
+Businesses of all sizes have been doing it ever since the dawn of the Industrial Age.
+In the Digital Age, however, the exponential growth channels for marketing and promoting a business online creates a number of dilemmas for small business owners and marketing managers, especially for those with limited time, budget, and resources.
 For example:

-- Which marketing channels should you focus more of your budget, efforts, and your time on?
+- Which marketing channels should you focus more of your time, efforts, and your budget on?

-- Should you invest so much time and effort building a web presence on other people’s sites (e.g. YouTube, LinkedIn, Tumblr, etc.) while ignoring the benefits of building content on your own domain?
+- Should you invest so much time and effort building assets on sites that you do not own (e.g. Facebook, Twitter, Tumblr, etc.) while ignoring the benefits of building content on your own website?

 - Do you create new content for every channel you plan to include in your marketing strategy?

-What I’d like to share with you now, is a free, simple, and effective method that allows you to automate your traffic-getting process with WordPress.
+What I’d like to share with you now, is a free, simple, and effective method that allows you to automate the traffic-getting process with WordPress.

-- Determine which marketing channels you should invest more efforts, budget, and your time on,
+- Determine which channels you should focus more of your time, budget, and your efforts on,

-Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we urge you to avoid using black hat software, sites, strategies, and anything that violates the terms of service and policies of services like Google, Twitter, Facebook, etc..
+In fact, we urge that you stay away from all black hat techniques, tools, sites, and anything designed to “game” or violate the terms of service and policies of services like Pinterest, Facebook, Google.

 (Automating your web traffic does not require using black hat methods!)

-What we are focusing in this article series is to show you how to be smart with your limited resources and automate your content distribution in order to leverage your time and marketing efforts, and increase your exposure online to websites that your target audience frequents.
+What we are focusing in this series of articles is not to game online services or break their terms of service, but to show you how to be smart with your resources and automate your content distribution in order to leverage your time and efforts, and get additional exposure online from websites used by your target audience.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, many business owners lack the time, human resources and financial means to engage in the kind of content marketing that most experts are prescribing.
-What you want to do, then, is be strategic with your limited budget, resources, and time.
+We’ve just seen that many business owners lack the time, human resources and budget to engage in the kind of content marketing that many online experts recommend doing.
+What you want to do, then, is be strategic with your limited budget, time, and resources.

-(Posting content to different services one by one is extremely time-consuming!)
+(Posting content to individual marketing channels is very time-consuming!)

-Why not opt for this strategy instead …
+Why not choose this time-saving approach instead …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)